aroemers/mount-lite/README.md

 ;=> object[mount.lite.Unstarted 0x12345678 State #your.app/db is unstarted]
 ```

-When in a rare case you don't want the current state is stopped automaticcaly when it is redefined, use the
+When in a rare case you don't want the current state stopping automatically when it is redefined, use the
 `:stop-on-reload?` key and set it to false.

 ### Substitute states